syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/Creating-a-Simple-Layout.md

 {% highlight vbnet %}

-Me.brd.ContainerControl = Me
+Me.layout.ContainerControl = Me

 // To set the container control for a panel.

-// Me.brd.ContainerControl = Me.panel1;
+// Me.layout.ContainerControl = Me.panel1;

 {% endhighlight %}